 Qualifier in Chorzów

 *BBC1 showed this LIVE with coverage beginning at 5:15pm, Frank Bough presented with Brian Clough and Bob Wilson alongside him in the studio, there was also a "News from Katowice"(sic) segment at 4:05-4:10pm and brief highlights were included on "Sportsnight" at 9:25-10pm along with the Derby and Boxing.
-England wore their new yellow strip again, but it didn't bring them any luck and it was terrible evening for Bobby Moore who deflected in a free-kick from wide on the left on 7 minutes and was at fault for the 2nd goal on 47 when Poland captain Wlodzimierz Lubanski raced clear to score after robbing a casual Bobby Moore too busy surveying his next pass out of defence.
+England wore their new yellow strip again, but it didn't bring them any luck and it was a terrible evening for Bobby Moore who deflected in a free-kick from wide on the left on 7 minutes and was at fault for the 2nd goal on 47 - Poland captain Wlodzimierz Lubanski raced clear to score after robbing a casual Bobby Moore surveying his next pass out of defence.
 Seven minutes after making it 2-0 Lubanski was injured in a challenge by Roy McFarland and the Pole was then seen being lifted onto the back of somebody's shoulders and literally dropped into the back of an ambulance at the side of the pitch.
 Alan Ball was dramatically sent off on 75 after Laslaw Cmikiewcz clashed with Martin Peters as they both fell to the ground in a tangle, Ball raced to Peters' aid and grabbed the Pole by the throat whilst appearing to knee him in the groin, the Austrian referee immediately produced a red card and both sets of players on the bench reacted angrily - seemingly threatening to attack oneanother.
 Alf Ramsey later claimed that Ball had been struck in the face first and also added "We are all disappointed, but I was also very proud of the team and the way they played.
 I do not think they could have played better, but I think we could and should have beaten the Poles."